gameflorist/dunedynasty/README.txt

 executable, Dune Dynasty will operate in portable mode - keeping everything (e.g. savegames) inside the install directory.

+Using the macOS bundle you have to use the Dune Dynasty.app/Contents/Resources folder inside the app.

 Video Settings
 --------------

 Display mode and resolution can be changed in the game's "Options and Extras" menu.
 The game initially launches in Fullscreen Window mode (using your Desktop-resolution).

+Note that Fullscreen mode does not work on Linux and macOS currently.

 You might want to increase or decrease the scaling factors of the menubar, sidebar and viewport.
 You can do this in-game in the Game Control menu.